There are plenty of left behinds at one of Alan’s rental properties, and, as a favor, I am working overtime to get things cleaned up.

 My brother doesn’t joke about money.

-Featured tonight is the Watermelon Mountain Jug Band, a local group who has performed in Albuquerque almost forty years.
+Featured tonight is the Watermelon Mountain Jug Band, a local group who has performed in Albuquerque thirty years, more or less.

-The bio’s on their website show them to be retired educators,their music to be more than jug band. their performing schedule expansive.
-They have a jug, a washtub bass, a washboard, play spoons and kazoo’s, and have a great banjo player.
-They play Bob Dylan, original compositions, country, folk, rock and roll, blues, and even do requests made up on the spur of the moment.
+Their bio’s show them to be retired educators,their music to be more eclectic than jug band. their performing schedule expansive.
+They have a jug that sings when you blow across its lips, a washtub bass, spoons and a washboard, kazoo’s, and a New Mexico champion banjo player.
+They play Bob Dylan tunes, original compositions, country, folk, rock and roll, blues, Bill Monroe bluegrass, Bob Wills country swing, and even do Happy Birthday requests if they know about the birthday.

-Two steppers are on the dance floor tonight and the Watermelon jug band serves up a healthy plate of country swing in their first set.
+Two steppers are on the dance floor twirling tonight and the Watermelon jug band serves them a healthy plate of country swing in their first of two sets.

-Southwest deserts and southeast hollows both have experiences with poverty and making do.
+Southwest deserts and Southeast ” hollers ” both have experiences with poverty and making do.

-Jug bands say you don’t need fancy instruments or conservatory training to make people tap their feet, dance, sing along, and have a good time.
+Jug bands, like this one, say you don’t need fancy instruments or conservatory training to make people tap their feet, dance, sing along, and have a good time.

 This dark blue Ford Ranger has seen better days.